Hypochlorhydria low stomach acid testing and treatment for nutrient absorption Adelaide

 Author: Rohan Smith | Functional Medicine Practitioner | Adelaide, SA

-In the Adelaide functional medicine community, we frequently encounter patients who have been misdiagnosed with “excess” stomach acid.
+Gastric acid production is an energy-intensive process driven by hydrogen-potassium ATPase (the proton pump) in parietal cells of the gastric fundus and body.
+In the Adelaide functional medicine community, practitioners frequently encounter patients who have been misdiagnosed with “excess” stomach acid.
 In reality, symptoms such as reflux, bloating, and early satiety are often associated with hypochlorhydria (low stomach acid).
-Without adequate hydrochloric acid (HCl), the body cannot efficiently break down protein or absorb critical micronutrients.
+Without adequate HCl, the body cannot efficiently break down protein or absorb critical micronutrients.
 At Elemental Health and Nutrition, Rohan Smith uses precision diagnostics to identify and address impaired gastric acid production at its source as part of a comprehensive gut health strategy.

 The gastric environment is the gateway to systemic health.
 Hydrochloric acid is produced by parietal cells in an energy-dependent process requiring specific micronutrient cofactors.

-• Mineral ionisation: Minerals such as iron, calcium, magnesium, and zinc require an acidic environment to become ionised for absorption in the small intestine (6,11).
+Mineral ionisation Iron, calcium, magnesium, and zinc require an acidic environment (pH < 3.0) to become ionised for absorption in the duodenum and jejunum (6,11) Chronic hypochlorhydria is associated with iron-deficiency anaemia and osteoporosis risk

-The Paradox: Why Low Acid May Contribute to “Reflux”
+The Reflux Paradox: Why Low Acid May Mimic Excess Acid

-• Lower oesophageal sphincter (LES) function: The LES is partially pH-sensitive.
-Inadequate acidity may impair appropriate sphincter closure in susceptible individuals (7,8).
+Lower oesophageal sphincter (LES) function The LES is partially pH-sensitive.
+Inadequate acidity may impair appropriate sphincter closure in susceptible individuals, as described by Kahrilas in the New England Journal of Medicine (7,8)

-• Intra-abdominal pressure: Poor protein digestion may promote gastric fermentation and gas production, increasing upward pressure that can facilitate reflux of gastric contents (8,15).
+Intra-abdominal pressure Poor protein digestion may promote gastric fermentation and gas production by commensal organisms, increasing upward pressure that can facilitate reflux of gastric contents (8,15)

 Advanced Diagnostic Testing in Adelaide

-At our Adelaide clinic, assessment moves beyond symptoms alone to objective functional data:
+Objective functional testing can differentiate hypochlorhydria from hyperchlorhydria, guiding targeted intervention rather than empirical acid suppression.
+At our Adelaide clinic, assessment moves beyond symptoms alone to functional data:

-Rohan Smith’s clinical approach to hypochlorhydria in Adelaide focuses on addressing upstream drivers rather than suppressing symptoms:
+Rohan Smith’s clinical approach to hypochlorhydria in Adelaide focuses on addressing upstream drivers — including H. pylori eradication, micronutrient repletion, and autonomic nervous system support — rather than suppressing symptoms with proton pump inhibitors (PPIs).

-• Substrate repletion: Supporting zinc and vitamin B6 status, which are required for carbonic anhydrase–dependent acid production (6,12).
+Substrate repletion Supporting zinc and pyridoxal-5-phosphate (active vitamin B6) status, which are required cofactors for carbonic anhydrase-dependent acid production Zinc is essential for carbonic anhydrase II activity in parietal cells (6,12)

-• Vagal support: Use of bitter herbs and nervous system regulation to enhance the cephalic phase of digestion (13,14).
+Vagal support Use of bitter herbs (gentian, Andrographis) and parasympathetic nervous system regulation to enhance the cephalic phase of digestion Stephen Porges’ polyvagal theory describes how autonomic state modulates digestive function (13,14)

-• Precision supplementation: Temporary use of betaine HCl with pepsin to support gastric acidity while underlying contributors are addressed (12,15).
+Precision supplementation Temporary use of betaine HCl with pepsin to support gastric acidity while underlying contributors are addressed Yago et al. demonstrated betaine HCl can transiently re-acidify the gastric environment in hypochlorhydric subjects (12,15)

 Frequently Asked Questions